Current stage: Preliminary Injunction

 April 21, 2026

-The magistrate judge issued a supplemental briefing order concerning the plaintiffs' motion for a preliminary injunction and rescheduled the motion hearing to May 1, 2026 at 10:00 AM in San Francisco, Courtroom A, 15th Floor before Magistrate Judge Alex G. Tse.
+The magistrate judge entered a supplemental briefing order regarding the plaintiffs' motion for a preliminary injunction and rescheduled the motion hearing.
+The hearing is now set for May 1, 2026 at 10:00 AM in San Francisco, Courtroom A (15th Floor) before Magistrate Judge Alex G. Tse.

 April 17, 2026